Nullreff/redpile-old/README.md

 License
 -------

-Redpile core is GPL, see LICENSE for more information.
+Redpile is GPL, see LICENSE for more information.
+Linenoise is BSD, see [github.com/antirez/linenoise](https://github.com/antirez/linenoise)